westag/TicTacToe/README.md

-# Tic-Tac-Toe Game

-This repository contains a simple implementation of the Tic-Tac-Toe game in Python.
-You can play against a bot and try to win the game.
-The game board is displayed in the command line interface.

 ## Requirements

 - Python: Make sure you have Python installed on your computer.
 If you don't have Python installed, follow the instructions below based on your operating system: